bpifall2023/bpifall2023.github.io/index.md

 #### INSTRUCTION FOR PREPARING/HANDING YOUR HAs

 * Email your HAs to the course main Gmail account -> `bpifall2023@gmail.com`.
-Your HAs will be Reviewed by TA.
+Your HAs will be reviewed by TA.
 * Put your <mark>full name & student ID</mark> on your HAs.
 * Use papers parsimoniously to help save the trees.
-Electronic Copies (in PDF format, Prepared in a reasonable quality) are preferable and encouraged.
+Electronic copies (in PDF format, Prepared in a reasonable quality) are preferable and encouraged.
 * Put your HAs in proper orders and paginate them.
 * staple if you hand in papers, <mark>copy</mark> of them are not allowed.